 Just put the meat into your stand mixer while it’s still hot, then use the paddle attachment the shred the meat on low speed until it’s shredded to your liking.

 9. Chill Drinks Fast

-10. Make A Chili Bar
+10. Create A Chili Bar

 Chili is one of the easiest things to make when you’re feeding a crowd!
 Make it even easier by setting up a “chili bar” so that everyone can help themselves!

-11. Prepare For Sticky Fingers
+11. Offer Wipes For Sticky Fingers

 13. DIY Chip-And-Dip Dish